terraform-cisco-modules/terraform-intersight-policies-persistent-memory/examples/complete/README.md

 variable "secretkeyfile" {
   default     = "blah.txt"
   description = "Intersight Secret Key File Location." sensitive   = true type        = string
 }

+variable "secure_passphrase" {
+  default     = ""
+  description = "Secure passphrase to be applied on the Persistent Memory Modules on the server.
+The allowed characters are a-z, A to Z, 0-9, and special characters =, \u0021, &, #, $, %, +, ^, @, _, *, -."
+  sensitive   = true
+  type        = string
+}